mileweb/docs-content-cdn/docs/edge-logic/faq.md

 1. Create an [Edge Hostname](</docs/portal/traffic-management/creating-edge-hostname.md>) with "hasBeian" set to true, and use this edge hostname for the domain to be accelerated.
 This ensures that GSLB will direct traffic of this domain to our servers in Mainland China.

 2. Set "hasBeian" to true in the [property](</docs/portal/edge-configurations/creating-property.md>) of this domain.
 This ensures the configuration will be deployed to servers in China and that those servers will handle client requests to this domain.
+Otherwise they will return status code 451.

 ### How to support websocket?